csi-greifflab/Absolut/README.md

 qmake ../Absolut/Absolut.pro
 make
 ```
+Some OS specific points:
+Inside Absolut/Absolut.pro, your compiler might recognize only -o1 or -O1.
+Linking the libraries might require that you provide their folder.
+Can either add it in the Absolut.pro linker options, or inside the Makefile manually (but then do not run qmake anymore). -framework openGL should work for openGL and already be added.
 Depending on your g++ compiler, there might be conflicts between the C++ language of the libraries and the C++ standard libraries provided with the compiler.
 This might be solved by adding "QMAKE_CXXFLAGS += -std=c++14 -std=c++17" inside Absolut/Absolut.pro.
 We didn't add these lines by default in case your C++ compiler doesn't support C++17.